 Mike Combs' Space Settlement Page

-Space and Astronomical Art Journal: NASA Space Colony Art
+Space and Astronomical Art Journal: NASA Space Colony Design

 In the 1970's Princeton physicist Gerard O'Neill with the help of NASA Ames Research Center and Stanford University showed that we can build giant orbiting spaceships and live in them.
 A couple of space colony summer studies were conducted at NASA Ames in the 1970s.
 Colonies housing about 10,000 people were designed.
 A number of artistic renderings of the concepts were made.
 These have been converted to jpegs and are available as thumbnails, quarter page, full screen and publication quality images.